SamuraiBarbi/jttw-ai/README.md

 ollama serve
 ```
 ## Download Ollama Models
-We'll need to download the large language models now.
+We'll need to download the LLM now.
 There's various good models to choose from which are documented at https://ollama.ai/library.
 For the purposes of this project we'll be using a number of different models for different purposes
 Models Trained for Chatting/General Assistance
 ```bash
 ollama run openhermes2.5-mistral